danielafriyie/raccy/README.md

 ### ARCHITECTURE OVERVIEW
 * **UrlDownloaderWorker:** resonsible for downloading item(s) to be scraped urls and enqueue(s) them in ItemUrlScheduler

-* **ItemUrlScheduler:** receives item urls from UrlDownloaderWorker and enqueues the for feeding them to CrawlerWorker
+* **ItemUrlScheduler:** receives item urls from UrlDownloaderWorker and enqueues them for feeding them to CrawlerWorker

 * **CrawlerWorker:** fetches item web pages and scrapes or extract data from them and enqueues the data in DatabaseScheduler